Skip to main content

 File Repository

-DronaHQ supports following options for storing your files.
+DronaHQ supports multiple options for storing files:

 FILEREPOSITORY_STORAGE_LOCATION